-During the measurement trip, the apparent transmission loss (ATL) was measured for the Gaige Building.
-Since TL is technical the performance of a particular partition when measured in laboratory settings, the ATL will always be lower than the TL values for a particular partition.
-This is due to flanking paths that exist in buildings, when partitions are actually constructed.
-Flanking paths act as 'short-circuits' for sound to travel in a path around a partition and decrease the performance of a particular partition.
+The apparent transmission loss (ATL) for a number of partitions was measured in accordance with ASTM E366-11, the Standard Test Method for Measurement of Airborne Sound Attenuation between Rooms in Buildings ^[6].
+Since TL is the performance of a particular partition when measured under laboratory conditions, the ATL will always be lower than the TL values for a particular partition due to flanking paths, which typically occur in constructed partitions in buildings.
+Flanking paths act as 'short-circuits' for sound to travel in a path around a partition, and they decrease the overall performance of a particular partition.
 Examples of flanking paths include closely spaces exterior windows, doors, ductwork above or through a particular partition and even sound that travels through the ceiling plenum or a floor construction.
-With ATL measurements are taken on site, the measurements include the noise that travels through the partition in questions and the flanking paths for sound.
+Since ATL measurements are taken on site, the measurements include the noise that travels through both the partition in question along with the flanking paths in the building's design.
 This is why the measurement is classified as apparent, or ATL, and not simply TL.
-All measurements were done in accordance with ASTM E366-11, the Standard Test Method for Measurement of Airborne Sound Attenuation between Rooms in Buildings.

-Figure 60: Typical measurement setup to take transmission loss measurement of a partition between rooms Graphic from Architectural Acoustics by M. David Egan
+Figure 57: Typical measurement setup to take transmission loss measurement of a partition between rooms (Graphic from Architectural Acoustics by Marshall Long, with modification Michelle Vigeant)